 DISTRIBUTION

-The first picture of a golden jackal in Switzerland was taken during the lynx monitoring in the north-western Alps in the winter 2011/12.
-After that, there were no other records until another golden jackal was pictured in the Surselva in the winter 2015/16.
-Shortly thereafter and close-by, a young male golden jackal (presumably the same one) was shot by a hunter (press release by the Cantonal Office for Hunting and Fishery Grisons, 13.01.2016).
-On 23 March 2016, a weakened golden jackal was shot in the canton of Schwyz (press release by the Cantonal Department for the Environment, 23.03.2016).
-Since then, observations of golden jackals occur regularly.
-The immigration happens from the south-east, but there have already been records near Geneva.
-Dispersing young golden jackals can travel long distances and can consequently appear anywhere in Switzerland.
+The first photo of a golden jackal in Switzerland was taken during lynx monitoring in the north-western Alps in winter 2011/12.
+After that, there was no further evidence for several years until a golden jackal was photographed in the Surselva in winter 2015/16.
+Shortly afterwards, a young male golden jackal, presumably the same one, was accidentally shot by a hunter nearby (press release from the Graubünden Hunting and Fishing Office, 13 January 2016).
+On 23 March 2016, a weakened golden jackal was shot in the canton of Schwyz (press release from the Canton of Schwyz Department of the Environment, 23.03.2016).
+Since then, we have regularly received new reports of golden jackal sightings.
+Although the golden jackal is migrating from the south-east, it has already been recorded near Geneva.
+Young golden jackals can travel long distances on the dispersal route and can therefore appear anywhere in Switzerland.

-Records of golden jackals are also presented in the Monitoring Center.
+Evidence of golden jackals in Switzerland is also presented in the KORA Monitoring Centre.

 Golden jackal records in Switzerland January-December 2021 according to their SCALP category (Red = category 1, “hard facts”; blue = category 2, confirmed reports; green = category 3, non-verifiable reports).
 Due to the dangers of mistaking signs of golden jackals with those of other canids, the category 2 is recorded as category 3.